capnajax/ideal-password/README.md

 Password is not acceptable.
 ```

-If we change on letter to an emoji, `HueyD🦆eweyLouie`, now we have a third
+If we change on letter to an emoji, `Huey🦆eweyLouie`, now we have a third
 character class.
 This ups the score to 100.

 ```$ entropy Huey🦆eweyLouie